eseglem/pycql2/README.md

     - `...
 NOT BETWEEN ...` becomes `NOT ...
 BETWEEN ...`
     - `...
 NOT IN ...` become `NOT ...
 IN ...`
     - `...
 IS NOT NULL` becomes `NOT ...
 IS NULL`
-- Any integers `1` will become floats `1.0`
 - Negative arithmetic operands become a multiply by -1: `{"op": "*", "params": [-1, <arithmetic_operand>]}`

 The cql2-text output from the pydantic models is opinionated and explicit.
 These choices have been made to keep the logic simple while ensuring the correctness of the output.
 - All property names are double quoted `"`.
 - Parenthesis `()` are placed around all comparison and arithmetic operations.
     - This means that many outputs include a set of parentheses around the whole string.
 While this is not ideal, it is also not incorrect.
-Once tests are in place, they can be used to determine if a safe and easy way exists to remove them.
+When more tests are in place, they can be used to determine if a safe and easy way exists to remove them.
-- Timestamps always contain decimal seconds.
+- Timestamps always contain decimal seconds out to 6 decimal places even when 0: `.000000`.
+It uses `strftime` with `%f` currently.
+Logic may be added later to adjust this.
 - Floats ending in `.0` will include the `.0` in the text.
 Where other libraries such as `shapely` will not include them in WKT.

 ---